emacs-php/php-mode/README.md

 5. Open the `php-mode-test.el` file and [run all of the tests](http://www.gnu.org/software/emacs/manual/html_node/ert/Running-Tests-Interactively.html#Running-Tests-Interactively) to ensure they still pass as expected.
 Sometimes we expect for a test to fail, and those unit tests have the appropriate configuration so their failure will not raise any warnings.
 You can use `make test` script to run all tests from a terminal, which is also useful in conjunction with [`git bisect run`](http://git-scm.com/book/en/Git-Tools-Debugging-with-Git).

 6. Send us a pull request here on GitHub.
-Or if you do not have a GitHub account then email the patches to me at `ejmr at plutono dot com`, in which case make sure the patches are acceptable input to the command `git am`.
-Please note that even if you send a pull request it is possible that we will *not* simply merge your branch through GitHub, as sometimes we prefer to go through commits and cherry-pick them for review and to maintain a cleaner repository history.
-You can see which commits we merge by using the [`git-cherry`](http://www.kernel.org/pub/software/scm/git/docs/git-cherry.html) command.

 If you are fixing a bug related to a GitHub issue, then first of all, thank you for the help improving PHP Mode.
 Second, there is a `tests/` directory which contains PHP scripts for issues (although not all of them).
 Please consider adding a test script to that directory that documents the expected behavior and provides code that allows others to see if said behavior works properly.
 Then create a unit test within `php-mode-test.el` using [ERT][].
 Please try to follow the format of the existing tests.